petervdn/sample-manager/README.md

 ```

 ### sample objects
-After adding, all objects will be converted to adhere to the `ISample` interface, which extends `ICreateSample` and adds two properties: `audioBuffer` and `fileSize` (which default to `null` and `-1` but will have proper data once the sample is loaded).
+After adding, all objects will be converted to the `ISample` interface, which extends `ICreateSample` and adds two properties: `audioBuffer` and `fileSize` (which default to `null` and `-1` but will have proper data once the sample is loaded).
 It also makes the `fileName` property no longer optional (will be either the `name` or `fileName` from the original object).

 ```typescript
 interface ISample extends ICreateSample {